 If you are down in your crawlspace, unfinished basement or utility room, you may see plugs in your air ducts or ventilation trunk lines.
 These plugs come usually in silver or black.
 The plastic plugs fit into one-inch holes that were drilled into your ducts during air duct cleaning.

 When you see these plugs or caps, it is a good sign.
-It means there is a high likelihood your ducts have been cleaned in the past by a skilled air duct cleaner.
-It is also good because when you have them cleaned again, the technician will not have to drilled new holes in most cases.
-The old plugs are removed and discarded.
-A good technician will install new plugs into the holes to ensure a tight seal on your ventilation system.
+It means there is a high likelihood your ducts have been cleaned in the past by a skilled air duct technician.
+It is also helpful because when you have them cleaned again, the technician will likely not have to drill new holes.
+The old plugs are simply removed and discarded.
+An expert technician will install new plugs into the holes to ensure a tight seal on your ventilation system.

-As a duct technician, I often hear customers say the ducts were professionally cleaned in the past.
-When I notice that there are no plugs on the ductwork, it is a clue that it was not done by a professional.
-Many carpet cleaning companies will claim to clean duct, but their carpet cleaning machine was not made for duct cleaning.
+As an air duct technician, I often hear customers throughout El Paso County say their air ducts were professionally cleaned in the past.
+When I notice that there are no plugs on the ductwork, it is a clue that the service was not completed by a professional.
+Unfortunately, many carpet cleaning companies will claim to clean ducts, but their carpet cleaning machine was not made for duct cleaning.
 They may be able to agitate the dirt in the duct, but the suction from their truck is inadequate to remove the debris.

 The absence of access holes on a duct system that was allegedly cleaned is a red flag to a professional duct cleaner.
 When we do not see duct plugs, it tells us that the cleaning was not done to the NADCA (National Air Duct Cleaners Association) standard.
 The standards are in place to ensure that cleaning is done correctly.
 It is also established to ensure the health and safety of building occupants and workers.